Celebrating Earth Day!

 Our Expert: Amy Esguerra, Senior Biologist, San Antonio, TX

-Amy has 15 years of experience and specializes in environmental permitting and biological diversity services for waters and wetlands.
+Amy has more than 15 years of experience and specializes in environmental permitting and biological diversity services for waters and wetlands.
 She is an expert in wetland delineations for the USACE permitting requirements, pre-construction notifications, and individual permits.

 Amy is also highly knowledgeable in preparing other specialized documentation, including Phase I Environmental Site Assessments, habitat assessments, jurisdictional determinations, Texas Water Development Board Environmental Information Documents, and U.S. Department of Housing and Urban Development (HUD) NEPA documentation for CDBG funded projects.